...

 Instructions

-• After 2 hours, rinse the cabbage thoroughly under cold water to remove excess salt.
-Squeeze gently to remove excess moisture and set aside in a colander to drain while you prepare the seasoning.
+• After soaking, rinse the cabbage thoroughly under cold running water three times to remove excess salt.
+Drain well in a colander for 20 to 30 minutes while preparing the seasoning mixture.

-• Add the daikon radish, green onions, and optional carrot to the seasoning mixture.
-Toss until the vegetables are evenly coated.
-This ensures a balanced flavours throughout.
+• Add the julienned carrot, sliced spring onions, and daikon radish to the seasoning paste.
+Mix thoroughly until all the vegetables are evenly coated.

 Nutrition